Best Cities for Video Game Development Jobs

 Why move to a rain-soaked city like Seattle, Washington, when you could work at a game dev studio in a sunny beach town like Tampa, Florida?

-The answer is, because Tampa is home to just 3 game studios, while Seattle is bursting at the seams with over 30 game studios.
-(Seattle is also brimming with hundreds of delicious teriyaki shops, but that’s beside the point.)
+The answer is, because Tampa is home to just 9 game studios, while Seattle is bursting at the seams with over 150 game studios.
+(Seattle is also brimming with hundreds of delicious teriyaki chicken shops, but that’s beside the point.)

 There are a number of good reasons why you’d want to live and work in a game dev hotbed city:

 • Career security.
 Notice that I didn’t say job security.
-The video game industry can be volatile, and layoffs at any game studio could happen without notice, so job security isn’t always high.
+The video game industry can be volatile, and layoffs at any game studio could happen without notice, as we saw first-hand in 2023-24.
+So job security isn’t always high.
 But when you live in a city that has a dozen or more other game studios, it’s faster and easier to get a new job if you do get laid off.
-Developers in hotbed cities often get hired at new jobs within days of a layoff, sometimes without even having to apply.
+Developers in hotbed cities often get hired at new jobs relatively quickly after a layoff, sometimes without even having to apply.
 Now that’s career security.

 • Size fuels growth.
 When a group of people start thinking about where to open a new game studio, one of their top considerations is the ability to easily find experienced and talented people to hire.
 Game dev hotbeds have more developers than anywhere else, so it’s common for new dev studios to be started in a hotbed city.
 That means more job opportunities for you.